bvm/bvm/README.md

 4. Perhaps rename "registry" to something else since it's a binary per registry.
 5. Document why there won't be support for multiple binaries per registry (open an issue and write it in there).
 6. Output the binary owner/name, description, and recent versions after adding a registry.
-7. Support `bvm use <binary-name> x.x` or with one version or highest matching a range, or even `bvm use <binary-name>` to use the latest.
-8. Add command to ensure all binaries in the manifest file are installed (when using Windows, this is useful for when a user goes on a different computer since the binaries are stored locally).
+7. Add command to ensure all binaries in the manifest file are installed (when using Windows, this is useful for when a user goes on a different computer since the binaries are stored locally).
 It should also "use" any binaries as specified in the configuration.
-9. Add "onPostUninstall" script
+8. Add "onPostUninstall" script
-10. Add an `--isolate` flag for `bvm exec`.
+9. Add an `--isolate` flag for `bvm exec`.
-11. Validate group and binary names.
+10. Validate group and binary names.
 Probably use the same rules https://www.npmjs.com/package/validate-npm-package-name#naming-rules and add no `bvm` binary name allowed.

 Medium effort: